capensis/canopsis/doc/sakura/FR/fr__snooze.rst

 Snoozed alarm
 =============

-This document describes the snooze status feature of Canopsis.
+This document describes the snooze behaviour feature of Canopsis.

 .. contents::
    :depth: 3